rdbliss/comma/README.md

 The `scripts` directory contains the scripts we used to process bases 3 to 23 (excluding 20 and 21) on the Slurm-based [Rutgers Amarel cluster](https://oarc.rutgers.edu/resources/amarel/).

+`comma` accepts a few other options for interested tinkerers.
+Run `comma --help` to see a full list.